Image from Systemd

 -

-check status of service -
+systemctl status [SERVICE]check status of service -

-show service information -
+systemctl show [SERVICE]show service information -

-start service -
+systemctl start [SERVICE]start service -

-stop running service -
+systemctl stop [SERVICE]stop running service -

-restart service -
+systemctl restart [SERVICE]restart service -

-reload service without stopping it -
+systemctl reload [SERVICE]reload service without stopping it -

-enable service to start at boot -
+systemctl enable [SERVICE]enable service to start at boot -

-disable service
+systemctl disable [SERVICE]disable service

 Viewing Logs